ravendb/docs/docs/Theory/safe-by-default.markdown

 You can override this behavior by setting a different limit:

-* Globally, by setting: DocumentConvention.MaxNumberOfRequestsPerSession
+* Globally, by setting: DocumentConvention.Conventions.MaxNumberOfRequestsPerSession
-* Per session, by setting: IDocumentSession.MaxNumberOfRequestsPerSession
+* Per session, by setting: IDocumentSession.Advanced.MaxNumberOfRequestsPerSession